Continuous Symmetry Breaking in a Two-dimensional Rydberg Array

 The key characteristic of the XY ferromagnet is only revealed upon measuring the correlation function, $C^x_{ij} = \langle \sigma^x_i \sigma^x_j \rangle - \langle \sigma^x_i \rangle \langle \sigma^x_j \rangle$ (Methods~\ref{SubSM:Symmetry}).
 For the quenched state, the correlation functions remain near zero for all times, consistent with high-temperature behavior (lighter curves, Fig.~\ref{fig:fig2}b).
-The dynamics of the adiabatic protocol are markedly distinct -- both nearest-neighbor and next-nearest-neighbor correlations grow to a non-zero plateau value at late times, indicative of order~\cite{yangConceptOffDiagonalLongRange1962}.
+The dynamics of the adiabatic protocol are markedly distinct -- both nearest-neighbor and next-nearest-neighbor correlations grow to a stable non-zero value at late times, indicative of order~\cite{yangConceptOffDiagonalLongRange1962}.
 By switching the sign of $\delta_0$, we also investigate the XY antiferromagnet.
 Both the $z$-magnetization (Fig.~\ref{fig:fig2}d) and the correlation functions (Fig.~\ref{fig:fig2}e) exhibit qualitatively similar dynamics as the ferromagnetic case.
-Crucially however, as expected for an antiferromagnet, $C^x$ flips sign between the nearest- and next-nearest-neighbor correlations.
+One notable difference is that $C^x<0$ for nearest-neighbor correlations, indicating that neighboring spins have anti-aligned.